ReedMcCullough/CSC-321---Assignment-3/README.md

 Part 2: Similar messaging scheme to Part 1, with a man-in-the-middle attack included. <br>

-Part 3: A showcase of public key (asymmetric key) encryption being able to prevent communication eavesdroppers from easily decrypting messages.
+Part 3: A showcase of public key (asymmetric key) AES encryption being able to prevent communication eavesdroppers from easily decrypting messages.